 Know the Trends

 Understanding the latest trends in cyberattacks will help protect you and your clients.
-The legal issues of losing your customers’ data will result in prosecution, and the trust your clients have will be lost forever.
-Your responsibility to ensure their safety is paramount, and you need to understand how to make sure you are fully protecting them.
+The legal issues of losing your customers’ data will result in prosecution, and your clients’ trust will be lost forever.
+Your responsibility to ensure their safety is paramount, and you need to understand how to protect them fully.

 You can research trends in security breaches on the internet or speak to a specialist.
-When you do so, regardless of the industry you are in or the size of your company, ensure you know your responsibilities.
+When you do so, regardless of your industry or the size of your company, ensure you know your responsibilities.

 Educate Your Employees

-Don’t forget to ensure your employees understand data risks too.
-Even if there are only three of you in the company, you all have a responsibility.
-This is more true now than ever, wich so many employees working from home instead of in an office, all using the same network.
+Don’t forget to ensure your employees understand data risks, too.
+Even if only three of you are in the company, you all have a responsibility.
+This is more true now than ever, with so many employees working from home instead of in an office using the same network.
 If they have the level of knowledge that you do, then you have more chance of protecting yourself.

-Employees need to know not to open attachments or click links that seem strange.
-They should also be taught the basics of data encryption and how to protect sensitive information.
+Employees need to know not to open attachments or click strange links.
+They should also be taught the basics of data encryption and protecting sensitive information.
 Your company should also implement a posting procedure for your website and social media platforms.
-To keep things simple with passwords, you could allocate them, and update them regularly too.
+To keep things simple with passwords, you could allocate and update them regularly.

 Have a Cyberattack Response Plan

-If you do find yourself the victim of cybercrime, then implement all the safety measures you can as quickly as possible.
-You need a crisis plan set out, so you know who needs to be contacted and what steps you need to take to limit any damage.
-Once you have your plan in place and you know the source of the issue, you should speak to all affected clients.
+If you find yourself the victim of cybercrime, implement all the safety measures you can as quickly as possible.
+You need a crisis plan set out so you know who needs to be contacted and what steps to take to limit any damage.
+Once you have your plan in place and see the source of the issue, you should speak to all affected clients.
 Provide a clear and reassuring line of communication and demonstrate how the issue has been resolved.